CME Courses for Physicians

 Michael White, MD, MMM, CWS

-*License types eligible for CME/CEU: MD, DO, DPM (FL only) RN, LPN, CNS, ARNP, CNA, CRT, RRT, RCP
+Licenses eligible for CME/CEU: MD, DO, RN, LPN, APRN, CNA, CRT, RRT, RCP

 IMPORTANT NOTES: After attending this course you will not be certified in wound care - you will have completed the educational component as is required by many certifying organizations.
 If you are planning to sit for a wound certification exam please check with your certifying organization of choice prior to taking this or any course, to be sure that you meet their requirements to sit for a certification exam.
 Each certifying organization has their own criteria, and sometimes those criteria change without notice.